 - Writing e-mail and letters to family and friends (We use Send Out Cards, a free online program that will allow you to design and send real cards through the mail)

 Drawing on the Right Side of the Brain – This is a book I recommend to anyone who says they “can’t draw.”
 This is one of those classic books that has impacted many people because it teaches you how to draw what you actually see, not what you think you see.
 You may be surprised just how much your left brain is affecting your ability to draw!
 Even those with a natural gift will learn how to refine it and do some exercises to stay sharp.
-The corresponding workbook is also very helpful for practical application.
+The corresponding workbook is also very helpful for practical application and works well as a homeschooling curriculum.

 - Cake decorating